SenaThenu/senaverse-blog/clpdfgqe6000009l2f9wnbzo2.md

 Since Mr XP is a separate personality, let me thank you on their behalf.
 I love you all.
 FOREVER!
 I mean it...
 That's an **XP**romise!

 *To make Mr XP better, I would love to hear some feedback from you!
 Your ideas are precious for this cute little Mr XP baby who's striving to grow up.
 So, don't be afraid to direct message Mr XP and share your thoughts/ideas.
 (Thanks a lot, again :)*

+---

+If you are more used to Medium, you can find this [here](https://medium.com/@senathenu/the-story-behind-mr-xp-8c178c4792e4)...